michen00/Springboard_capstone_project/README.md

 Since the YEAR Census data arguably reflects conditions in the United States population in the years directly prior to YEAR, the study period for my project was set between YEAR AND YEAR.
 Insofar as social media posts with food-related hashtags reflect patterns of food access and security, any public post about food made on Instagram or Twitter during the study period was potentially valid data.
 Of the posts matching these criteria, the potential study sample was further limited to those tagged with geolocation data.

 I had two primary concerns for data collection of social media posts:
-1. Avoiding bias in the sample
+1. Avoiding bias in the sample.
-1. Minimizing noise in the sample
+1. Minimizing noise in the sample.

 My data would be biased if I only collected posts about a) certain classes of food over others or b) only the posts made by some groups of social media users but not others.
 I tried to mitigate these risks by thoughfully building the set of hashtag queries I used.